slateci/slate-client-server/resources/docs/client_manual.md

 By default, this command relies on picking up the cluster to add from your curent environment. *Before running this command you should verify that you have the correct cluster selected.* `kubectl config current-context` and `kubectl cluster-info` may be good starting points to ensure that your kubectl is what you expect it to be.

 When using this subcommand, a VO must be specified.
-This will be the VO which is considered to 'own' the cluster, and only members of that VO will be able to manipulate (i.e. delete) it.
+This will be the VO which administers the cluster within SLATE, and only members of that VO will be able to manipulate (i.e. delete) it.
+Additionally, the organization which owns the cluster (i.e. purchased its hardware) must be specified.

 Example:

-	$ slate cluster create --vo my-vo my-cluster Successfully created cluster my-cluster with ID Cluster_a227d1f2-e364-4d98-59dc-bc8f5daa7b18
+	$ slate cluster create --vo my-vo --org my-institution my-cluster Successfully created cluster my-cluster with ID cluster_AEcDl9lh8fE

 ### cluster delete